mrhouzlane/Botminator/README.md

 🪢🪢 This is the official repository for Chainlink Hackathon with Encode Club 2022 🪢🪢

+This is a trading bot doing swaps in Sushiswap / Quickswap basing it's profitability on difference between the Price returned by the Oracle for the ```amountIn``` and the Price returned by the Oracle for the ```amountOut```.
 **REMINDER**  THIS IS NOT A FLASHSWAP BUT TRADING LOGIC BASED ON ORACLE PRICING -- YOU DO YOU, WE ARE NOT RESPONSIBLE FOR ANY LOSSES --

 ### Proof of Price Variation : PoPV

-This is a trading bot doing swaps in Uniswap / Quickswap basing it's profitability on difference between the Price returned by the Oracle for the ```amountIn``` and the Price returned by the Oracle for the ```amountOut```.

-The logic is the following, we are trading USDT for LINK then LINK for USDT :
+The logic is the following, we are trading USDT for SAND using Sushiswap then SAND for USDT using Quickswap :

 ![PoPV](./docs/PoPVOK.png)

-  -  For this we are using ChainlinkOracle to query prices at many times of the process :

  - So to be profitable you must have :  ``` amounts - x = (amountIn * priceFeed(USDT)) / (priceFeed(SAND)) ```